Mountains, lakes, valleys and be that any other interesting aspect of nature, Nepal stands out from rest of the world!

 The lake is positioned 10,040 feet above the sea level, and is 3 miles long, one mile wide and 548 feet deep.
 With 167 m depth at some places, the lake merges into the Mugu Karnali River via Nijar Khola.

-Chuchemara Hill, at the height of 4,087 m, stands as the best vantage point offering picturesque view of the deep blue clear Rara Lake, hillsides and snow-capped peaks around it.
+Chuchemara Hill, at the height of 4,087 m, stands as the best vantage point offering a picturesque view of the deep blue clear Rara Lake, hillsides and snow-capped peaks around it.

 The lake is famous for Snowtrout fish variety and is also one of the popular pilgrimage sites for Nepalis.

-Located northwest part of Nepal, the Rara region is also famous for ‘trekking‘ and is also home to the country’s smallest national Park.
+Located northwest part of Nepal, the Rara region is also famous for ‘trekking‘ and is also home to the country’s smallest National Park.

-Officially established in 1976, Rara National Park presents to the visitors a beautiful view surrounded by alpine vegetation along with rich collection of flora and fauna.
+Officially established in 1976, Rara National Park presents to the visitors a beautiful view surrounded by alpine vegetation along with a rich collection of flora and fauna.